vippsas/vipps-login-api/vipps-login-api.md

 Vipps Login is the easiest way to sign in and create an account in both digital and physical settings.
 No typing required!
 Users don’t need to worry about forgetting or loosing their usernames and passwords.
 All they need to remember is their phone number.
 Vipps Login is easier for the user while you as a merchant get better conversion and data quality.

-Vipps Login is available for several use-cases:
+Vipps Login is available for several use cases:

 * On web pages and in apps - Vipps Login is used in the browser
 * Directly from merchant systems (e.g. point of sales systems or call-center solutions) based on phone number
 * Directly from machines and vending machines based on phone number
-* Directly from QR-codes on screens, posters etc
+* Directly from QR-codes on screens, posters, etc.

 Users can create a new account through sharing high-quality data from the user’s Vipps profile.
 Available information includes name, email, addresses, phone number, and birth date.
 [Norwegian national identity number](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-nin-and-how) and [account numbers](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-account-numbers-and-how) are also available to some merchants.
 The identity of all Vipps users is verified as part of Vipps' know your customer process, so rest assured that these are real people with correct name and information.